thiagokokada/burgaur/README.rst

 And it will do everything for you.

-One last trick (at least for now) is using:
+One last trick is using:

 ::

     $ burgaur -ss target

-This is equivalent of doing ``cower -s target && cower -m target``, but a faster since it does both searchs in the same time.
+This is equivalent of doing ``cower -s target && cower -m target``, but it's faster since it does both searchs in the same time.

 How to install
 ~~~~~~~~~~~~~~